hugeandbulk/start/a/ghrelin/readme.md

 Ghrelin is a hormone that sends a signal to your brain to feel hungry.
 It plays a key role in regulating calorie intake and body fat levels.

+Ghrelin plays a central role in controlling major biological processes.
+As for other G protein-coupled receptor (GPCR) peptide agonists, the structure and dynamics of ghrelin bound to its receptor remain obscure.